kellymondor/tap-linkedin/README.md

 # Tap LinkedIn Sales Navigator

-[Singer](https://www.singer.io/) tap that extracts data from [LinkedIn Sales Navigator](https://www.airtable.com/) and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).
+[Singer](https://www.singer.io/) tap that extracts data from [LinkedIn Sales Navigator](https://www.linkedin.com/sales) and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

-To make this Tap work with a Target, clone both projects and follow this instructions:
+To make this Tap work with a Target, clone both projects and follow these instructions:

 ## Usage

-This section dives into basic usage of `tap-airtable` by walking through extracting data from a table.
-It assumes that you have access to the Airtable API.
+This section dives into basic usage of `tap-linkedin` by walking through extracting data from a table.
+It assumes that you have access to LinkedIn Sales Navigator.

 ### Install